Kruška Packham's Triumph

 BEST TO USE:

-• Eating fresh and salads
+• eating and salads

 AVAILABILITY: